How to Debounce Backend Events Reliably

 When not to use Posthook

-If the debounce is purely in-memory and single-process — UI input debounce, local rate limiting, in-process event coalescing — use language-native debounce.
-Posthook adds value when the debounce must survive restarts, coordinate across instances, and produce observable delivery.
+If the debounce is purely in-memory and single-process (UI input debounce, local rate limiting, in-process event coalescing), use language-native debounce.
+Posthook adds value when the debounce must survive restarts and you want visibility into whether checks actually ran.

-If the debounce frequency is very high (sub-second events across many keys) and each key generates a separate hook, the volume may not fit the economics of a scheduler.
+If the debounce frequency is very high (sub-second events across many keys) and each key generates a separate hook, the volume may not fit the economics of a per-hook pricing model.
 Consider whether batching or stream processing is a better fit for that workload.

 Getting started